abiggerhammer/otr-message/README.md

 # otr-message #

-otr-message is a Javascript parser for the message format used in the [Off-the-Record Messaging](http://www.cypherpunks.ca/otr/) instant messaging encryption system, [version 2](http://www.cypherpunks.ca/otr/Protocol-v2-3.0.0.html).
+otr-message is a set of parsers for the message format used in the [Off-the-Record Messaging](http://www.cypherpunks.ca/otr/) instant messaging encryption system, [version 2](http://www.cypherpunks.ca/otr/Protocol-v2-3.0.0.html).

 ## Installation ##

 Coming soon.
 FIXME

 ### Dependencies ###
-ReParse.
-Or possibly the Javascript port of Parsec.
-Watch this space for updates.
+Javascript: jsparse.
+Or, rather, it will be when I rewrite it; the version in lib/ was written with ReParse but that wasn't robust enough.

+C: hammer.

 ## API ##